-Have you heard of Light Novel Japanese?
-This word is very common when we talk about anime today, where the vast majority are based and derived from works light novel and not manga like it used to.
+Have you heard of the light novel Japanese?
+This word is very recurrent when we talk about anime today, where the vast majority are based on and derived from works light novel and not manga like they used to.

-In this article we will deeply analyze the meaning of Light Novel, what are the differences between these books and other common literature, some curiosities and recommendations from famous light novels.
+In this article we will deeply analyze the meaning of Light Novel, what are the differences between these books and other common literature, some curiosities and recommendations of famous light novels.

-Light Novel [ライトノベル] comes from English and means light, light and light romance.
-Light Novel they are basically normal books, but have illustrations on some pages and are divided into several volumes.
+light novel [ライトノベル] comes from English and means light, clear and light romance. light novel they are basically normal books, but they have illustrations on some pages and are divided into several volumes.

 The term “light reading” probably comes from the simplicity of Japanese novels.
-Even though the book has hundreds of pages and volumes, they are called light readings for the direct way the author tells the story.
+Even though the book has hundreds of pages and volumes, they are called light readings because of the direct way the author tells the story.

-Ordinary books are usually complex readings that not every young person would be able to understand.
-The goal of Light Novel is to reach as easily as possible an audience.
+Usually ordinary books are complex readings that not every young person would be able to understand.
+The purpose of the Light Novel is to easily reach as many audiences as possible.
 Just like Stephen King's books.

-More information and characteristics of a Light Novel we will quote below when we mention the differences between a Book and a Light Novel.
+More information and characteristics of a Light Novel will be mentioned below when we mention the differences between a Book and a Light Novel.

-The Japanese also call the Light novels in ranobe [ラノベ] or rainobe [ライノベ].
+The Japanese also call the light novels in ranob [ラノベ] or rainobe [ライノベ].

-With the proliferation of the reading habit in Japan, light novels have grown to the most varied forms of publication, from traditional serials in newspapers, to literary magazines and even to Smartphones.
+With the proliferation of the habit of reading in Japan, light novels have grown into the most varied forms of publication, from the traditional serials in newspapers, through literary magazines and even for Smartphones.

-The contents of these light readings were influenced by manga and even popular films like Star Wars.
-Light novels can also be considered an evolution of magazines pulp.
+The content of these light reads took influences from manga and even popular movies like Star Wars.
+Light novels can also be considered an evolution of magazines. pulp.

-In the 1970s, most Japanese pulp magazines, wore manga-style covers, began placing illustrations at the beginning of each story and including articles on popular films, anime and video games.
+In the 1970s, most Japanese pulp magazines, using manga-style covers, began placing illustrations at the beginning of each story, and including articles on popular movies, anime, and video games.

-This ended up with practically every Light Novel having manga-style illustrations on its cover and in the middle of each chapter of the story.
+This ended up causing virtually every Light Novel to have manga-style illustrations on its cover and in the middle of each chapter of the story.

-Usually a volume has about 15 to 20 illustrations and comes with Poster.
+Usually a volume has around 15 to 20 illustrations and even comes with Poster.

 Differences between a book and a light novel

-Light Novel is basically a book, with many pages.
-Still, there are many differences between an ordinary book or ordinary literature and a light novel.
-Shall we look at some of these differences?
+Light Novel is basically a book, and with many pages.
+Yet there are many differences between an ordinary book or ordinary literature and a light novel.
+Shall we analyze some of these differences?

-The Light Novel usually has 100 to 300 pages and is released in volumes.
-Usually famous Light Novels receive up to more than 20 volumes, being as extensive as a work in manga.
+Light novels are usually 100 to 300 pages long and are released in volumes.
+Usually famous Light Novels receive up to more than 20 volumes, being as extensive as a manga work.

-A chapter of a Light novel usually has around 5000 to 7000 words.
-A complete volume (book) is usually 40,000 words, and is usually divided into 5 chapters for around 200 pages.
+A chapter of a light novel is usually around 5000 to 7000 words.
+A complete volume (book) is usually 40,000 words long, and is usually divided into 5 chapters of around 200 pages.

-Light Novels use few ideograms or ideograms that are easy to understand, while other traditional Japanese books have complex ideograms, where some Japanese even need to use a dictionary.
+Light Novels use few easy-to-understand ideograms or ideograms, while other traditional Japanese books have complex ideograms, where some Japanese even need to resort to a dictionary.

-Another factor that greatly differentiates Japanese Literatures for a Light Novel is the stories, many of these Books are aimed at young audiences, have fantastic stories, or about teenagers, school life, even action and struggle.
+Another factor that greatly differentiates Japanese Literature for a Light Novel is the stories, many of these books are aimed at young audiences, have fanciful stories, or about teenagers, school life, even action and fighting.

-It is complicated to explain the difference between books and light novels in Portuguese, since many of these differences are lost in the translation from Japanese to Portuguese.
+It is difficult to explain the difference between books and light novels in Portuguese, since many of these differences are lost in the translation from Japanese to Portuguese.

 Have you noticed that most Light Novels have giant titles?
-Exactly, many authors have embarked on a wave of naming their books as if it were the synopsis of history.
+Exactly, many authors went on a wave of putting the name of their books as if it were the synopsis of the story.

-It is common to have books and anime with giant titles like "There's no way my sister can be that cute" or "We still don't know the name of the flower we saw that day ” and this is just the beginning.
+It is common to have books and anime with giant titles like "There's no way my sister could be that cute" or "We Still Don't Know the Name of the Flower We Saw That Day" and this is just the beginning.

-Most of the Light Novels launched today follow this fashion of long and funny names.
-We even did an article talking about the gigantic names of Light Novel and Anime.
+Most light novels released today follow this trend of long and funny names.
+We even did an article talking about the gigantic names from Light Novel and Anime.

 Some examples of Light Novels that were successful in Japan are: Sword Art Online, Toradora, Zero no Tsukaima, Accel World, Monogatari Series and many others.
 A large part of the anime you know are adaptations of a Light Novel and not a manga.